-^{}See note to Eakins: John Biglen in a Single Scull,
+^{}See note to Eakins: John Biglen in a Single Scull.

-Cézanne was original in his color technique but he was even more important in turning younger artists to the problems of composition and design which the old masters had solved and which the Impressionists had partially forgotten.
+Cézanne was original in his color technique but he was even more important in turning younger artists to the problems of composition and design which the urning younger artists to the problems of composition and design which the old masters had solved and which the Impressionists had partially forgotten.
 He said: "I wish to make of Impressionism something solid and permanent like the art of the museums."
 When he painted the Bathers he probably had at the back of his head some composition by Titian or Rubens.
 But Cézanne omits their delight in the sensuous beauty of flesh and foliage and concentrates upon the aesthetic beauty of line, shape, color, and space.
-In The Red Waistcoat this interest in design leads him to draw with an angular line, and model with facets or planes.
-These angles and planes made Cézanne one of the ancestors of Cubism (illustrated in Section 4) but his influence extended far beyond Cubism until it fell upon most of the important painters of the first quarter of our own century.
+In The Red Waist-coat this interest in design leads him to draw with an angular line, and model with facets or planes.
+These angles and planes made Cézanne one of the anwith facets or planes.
+These angles and planes made Cézanne one of the anwith facets or planes.
+These angles and planes made Cézanne one of the anword Cubism until it fell upon most of the important painters of the first quarter of our own century.